aws-samples/sample-genai-edge-assistant/README.md

 > 2. Cloud deployments can incur cost on your AWS accounts.
 Make sure to plan this accordingly and check for the prices in your region of deployment.
 > 3. Some features might be unavailable for deployment in specific regions.

-> **Compatibility Notice**
-> The `main` branch runs `transformers.js` v3, which is currently experiencing compatibility issues on iOS (Safari & Chrome) and macOS (Safari).
-If you encounter issues, please use the `main-transformers-js-v2` branch, which runs `transformers.js` v2 and utilizes older models with different SageMaker pipelines.

 # Instructions for deployment

 ## If you plan to use AWS Amplify for frontend hosting